mxcl/PromiseKit/Documentation/ObjectiveC.md

 Another important distinction is that the equivalent function to Swift’s `recover` is combined with `AnyPromise`’s `catch`.
 This is typical to other “dynamic” promise implementations and thus achieves our goal that `AnyPromise` is loose and dynamic while `Promise<T>` is strict and specific.

-A sometimes unexpected consequence of this is that returning nothing from a `catch` *resolves* the returned promise:
+A sometimes unexpected consequence of this fact is that returning nothing from a `catch` *resolves* the returned promise:

 ```objc
 myPromise.catch(^{